 At Chimney Rock Park, Fox Mountain Guides help visitors learn rock climbing with ropes and harnesses.
 Climbers receive equipment for 15-minute, two-hour, half- and whole-day mountain climbs.

-In Graham County, North Carolina, the Cheoah River offers Class IV+ rapids for whitewater rafting.
+In Graham County, North Carolina attractions include Class IV+ rapids for whitewater rafting on the Cheoah River.
 The dry river receives high flow releases 18 times a year.